MY CAMERA

 But we had most definitely NOT visited India, nor could I remember meeting this store-keeper on any continent?

-Seeking clarity, I studied his face more closely, and immediately found myself in an alternate reality
+Seeking clarity, I studied his face more closely, and immediately found myself in an alternate reality as both the store and his demeanour shimmered right before my eyes.

 In one instant, I was conversing with a jolly, well fed, middle-aged merchant in a Darjeeling store.
 Then, in the very next instant, the store had metamorphosed into a somewhat familiar garden of roses, shaded by tall rhododendron trees.